 New York Partner Cory Buland regularly guides some of the nation’s leading companies to success in bet-the-company litigation.
 Buland’s roster of clients has included Uber, Walmart, Chevron, J.B.
 Hunt Transportation Services, Corinthian Capital Group, Wellstat Therapeutics, and Ellington Management Group.

 Buland’s practice is diverse – he leads both plaintiffs and defendants through complex commercial disputes of every stripe: from breaches of contract to business torts; pharmaceutical to securities litigation; and theft of trade secrets to suits under the False Claims Act.

-Named a Rising Star of the Courtroom by Business Insider (2022), an Elite Trial Lawyer Rising Star of the Plaintiffs Bar by the National Law Journal (2021, ALM) and one of the country’s Leading Plaintiff Financial Lawyers by Lawdragon (2021), Buland earns his clients’ trust through his dedication to understanding their business and industry and his commitment to achieving their goals.
+Named a Rising Star of the Courtroom by Business Insider (2022), an Elite Trial Lawyer Rising Star of the Plaintiffs Bar by the National Law Journal (2021, ALM) and one of the country’s Leading Plaintiff Financial Lawyers by Lawdragon (2021, 2022), Buland earns his clients’ trust through his dedication to understanding their business and industry and his commitment to achieving their goals.
 Clients return to Buland because of his keen ability to master complex topics and markets and distill their cases into crisp, compelling arguments for judges, juries, and arbitrators.